mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Guilt over being groomed for kingship while others fight on frontiers

 ### Background & History
-Born in 1219 CR as the first child of King Aldric IV, Prince Aldric has been groomed for kingship his entire life.
-Unlike some heirs who resent the pressure, Aldric embraces his duty with determination.
+Born in 1222 CR as the first child of King Aldric IV, Crown Prince Thorin has been groomed for kingship his entire life.
+Unlike some heirs who resent the pressure, Thorin embraces his duty with determination.

 At age 15, he insisted on joining a border patrol despite his father's objections.
 During an orc raid, he saved three soldiers' lives, earning their loyalty and a reputation for bravery.
 His father, both proud and terrified, agreed to let him train with the military but under close supervision.

 At 20, he was knighted and took his Oath of the Crown, swearing to protect the kingdom and uphold its laws.
 He spent two years rotating through different garrisons, learning from seasoned commanders and experiencing life beyond palace walls.

-Now at 28, he serves as his father's chief military advisor and ambassador.
+Now at 25, he serves as his father's chief military advisor and ambassador.
 He's proven himself in border skirmishes, diplomatic negotiations, and crisis management.
 The nobility respects him.
 The common people love him.
 But he carries the weight of knowing that one day, he'll wear the Iron Crown - and the kingdom's fate will rest on his shoulders.

 ### Connections
 - **Father:** King Aldric IV Thandris (loves and respects, slight tension over caution vs. action)
-- **Siblings:** Princess Elara (25) and Prince Marcus (22) - protective older brother
+- **Siblings:** Princess Elara (22) and Prince Marcus (19) - protective older brother
 - **Mentor:** Lord Commander Thrain Ironoak (taught him military strategy)
 - **Close Friend:** Commander Kael Stormwatcher (Ironhold) - bonded during northern service
 - **Rival:** General Marthos Thandris (distant cousin, also in line, competitive relationship)